Axway/api-builder-docs/content/en/docs/release_notes/york.md

 ## Fixes

-* #7100: Fixed an issue installing [@axway/amplify-api-builder-cli](https://www.npmjs.com/package/@axway/amplify-api-builder-cli) version `1.20.0` that resulted in the error `error syscall spawn git` when installing "git://github.com/wickedest/inquirer-checkbox-plus-prompt.git".
+* #7100: Fixed an issue installing [@axway/amplify-api-builder-cli](https://www.npmjs.com/package/@axway/amplify-api-builder-cli) version `1.20.0` that resulted in the error "error syscall spawn git" when installing `git://github.com/wickedest/inquirer-checkbox-plus-prompt.git`.
 * #7059: Fixed an issue loading OAS spec with the error "Cannot convert undefined or null to object".
-The issue was encountered on OAS specs containing mixed references to component properties, e.g. "#/components/schemas/Pet/properties/name" and references to components, e.g. ""#/components/schemas/Pet".
+The issue was encountered on OAS specs containing mixed references to component properties, e.g. `#/components/schemas/Pet/properties/name` and references to components, e.g. `#/components/schemas/Pet`.

 {{% releasenotes/deprecations %}}